Robert2547/Summarizer/README.md

 ## Installation

 1. Clone the repository
+   1a.
+In extension folder, run `npm install` to install the dependencies.
+   1b.
+Use "npm run build" to build the extension.
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" by clicking the toggle switch in the top right corner.
-4. Click "Load unpacked" and select the cloned repository folder.
+4. Click "Load unpacked" and select "dist" folder in the extension directory.
 5. Install the server dependencies by running `pip install -r requirements.txt`.

 ## Usage

-1. Start the server:
+1. Start the server in the parent directory:

    - python -m app.main

 2. To summarize the entire page:

    - Right-click on the page.
    - Select `SelectedArticle` from the context menu.

 3. To summarize selected text:

    - Highlight the text you want to summarize.
    - Right-click on the highlighted text.
    - Select `SelectedText` from the context menu.

 4. To view the full summary:

    - Click on the extension icon in the toolbar.
    - Click on the "Check Result" button.

 5. To clear the cache:
    - Click on the extension icon in the toolbar.
    - Click on the "Clear Cache" button.

 ## Configuration